SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Evaluation

-\textbf{Attack \#1: Poisoned Networks}---The first attack that we evaluate is a backdoor attack against a poisoned network.
-While this attack has been studied in the past, the availability of poisoned networks for classification tasks is quite limited.
-Accordingly, we resort to the poisoned Faster-RCNN object detection network shared by Gu et al.~\cite{gu2017badnets}, a network that is trained to detect the position of stop signs on the input image.
-The authors poisoned the training set so that the network will incorrectly classify \textit{stop signs} with a \textit{yellow flower}---the backdoor---as a \textit{warning sign} (see \Cref{fig:badnets_qualitative}).
+A poisoned network is a model created by an adversary via training, with the goal to implant a specific model response when processing inputs containing a \emph{backdoor}.
+As opposed to trojaned networks, poisoned networks are compromised \emph{during} the training phase instead of after.
+For our evaluation, we selected the poisoned network shared by Gu et al.~\cite{gu2017badnets}, a Faster-RCNN model~\cite{ren2015fasterrcnn} to detect stop signs.
+The authors poisoned the training set so that the network will incorrectly classify stop signs with a yellow flower---the backdoor---as a warning sign.
+The backdoor and an example of adversarial input is shown in \Cref{fig:badnets_qualitative}.